Six Ways to Run Psychologically Safe Meetings

 4: Invite women to speak first

-When multiple people want to speak or have their hand up to contribute (virtually or otherwise), try to ensure the first person to speak is female.
-Evidence suggests that if the first person to speak is a man, women are less likely to speak up, but if the first person is female, both men and women will feel psychologically safe to speak up afterwards.
+When multiple people want to speak or have their hand up to contribute (virtually or otherwise), try to ensure the first person to speak identifies as female.
+Evidence suggests that if the first person to speak is a man, women are less likely to speak up, but if the first person is female, both men and women will feel equally psychologically safe to speak up afterwards.

 5: Appreciate every contribution